Become a Project Leader

 Cooking Project Leader

-As a Cooking Project Leader you’ll take act as the head chef and working with the team to turn the surplus food delivery in to a delicious and nutritious three course meal.
-You won’t know what ingredients you have until the day, so you’ll need to be create.
+As a Cooking Project Leader you’ll induct volunteers into the kitchen, facilitate the team, create recipe ideas and lead on the preparation and cooking of the meal to turn the surplus food delivery in to a delicious and nutritious three course meal.

-You will also take on responsibility of inducting volunteers into the kitchen, facilitating the team, ensuring that all health and safety guidelines are adhered to, as well as working with the other leaders to ensure the project runs as smoothly as possible.
+You will also take on responsibility to encourage the whole team to have input into planning a tasty and nutritious menu, ensure that all health and safety guidelines are adhered to, as well as work with the other leaders to ensure the project runs as smoothly as possible.

 You will be the point of contact for volunteers with any concerns during a session and will be responsible for reporting back any incidents to your Regional Manager.